-While broader-based indices such as the Nasdaq-100 Index are often the focus of much of the discussion in investing communities, if an investor is seeking a specific type of technology exposure, such as robotics & A.I or cybersecurity, a thematic ETF may be worth considering.
+While broader-based indices such as the Nasdaq-100 Index are often the focus of much of the discussion in investing communities, if an investor is seeking a specific type of technology exposure, such as robotics & A.I. or cybersecurity, a thematic ETF may be worth considering.

-As another example, a broader-based index such as the S&P/ASX 200 provides access to the top 200 companies in Australia, but if an investor is seeking exposure to Australian technology companies specifically, they might consider a thematic ETF such as BetaShares S&P/ASX Australian Technology ETF (ASX: ATEC).
+As another example, a broader-based index such as the S&P/ASX 200 provides access to the top 200 companies in Australia, but if an investor is seeking exposure to Australian technology companies specifically, they might consider a thematic ETF such as Betashares S&P/ASX Australian Technology ETF (ASX: ATEC).

 Like all investment approaches, thematic investing is not without risk.
-Given the long-term nature of mega-trends, there is the risk that the trend will take longer than expected to be established – or even that it does not materialise at all.
+Given the long-term nature of megatrends, there is the risk that the trend will take longer than expected to be established – or even that it does not materialise at all.

 In saying that, we believe thematic exposures can provide strong potential for returns as part of a well-diversified portfolio, as well as exposure to markets that may have previously been difficult, or impossible, to access.

-In other words, the basket of securities in the index should represent the particular theme or sector without its focus being diluted by exposure to other themes or sectors.
+Ideally, the index should provide a ‘pure-play’ exposure – the basket of securities in the index should represent the particular theme without its focus being diluted by exposure to other themes or sectors.

-How to Invest in Thematic Funds
+How to invest in thematic funds

 These are some of the global thematic investment opportunities we’ve identified and the ETFs we’ve introduced to the market that offer exposure to these trends.

-|HACK||BetaShares Global Cybersecurity ETF||Exposure to the world's leading cybersecurity companies →
+Global Cybersecurity ETFAccess the world's leading cybersecurity companies →

-|DRIV||BetaShares Electric Vehicles and Future Mobility ETF||Exposure to leading global innovators in automotive technology|
+Electric Vehicles and Future Mobility ETFInvest in the automotive technology revolution →